API tools

 Use the AI's natural language capabilities to transform raw API data into conversational responses.

-API tools bridge the gap between static knowledge and dynamic, real-time data, making your chatbot a powerful interface to your business systems.
-With proper configuration and testing, they can provide personalized, accurate responses that static context alone cannot achieve.
+API tools bridge the gap between the brand's stored knowledge and dynamic, real-time data, making your AI a powerful interface to your business systems.
+With proper configuration and testing, they can provide personalized, accurate responses that stored knowledge alone cannot achieve.